Marathon Travel Insurance

 - History of Marathons

-- Popular Events & Destinations for Marathons
+- Popular Events & Destinations

-Summary of Cover
+Summary of Cover (per person)

 |Section & Cover||Silver||Gold||Platinum|

-|Cancellation or Curtailment||£1,000||£3,000||£7,500|
+|Cancellation or Curtailment*||-||£3,000||£7,500|

 History of Marathons

-The legend says he ran the entire distance without taking a single break and, after delivering the message, collapsed and died of exhaustion.
-There is still some debate on whether the story is true or not, as well as on the details in it.
-The name and distance of the marathon, however, will always be linked to this legendary human feat.
+The legend says he ran the entire distance without taking a break, collapsed after delivering the message, and died exhausted.
+There is still some debate on whether the story is true or not, as well as on its details.
+However, the name and distance of the Marathon will always be linked to this legendary human feat.

-The Marathon is still quite an important event in the Olympics, shown by the fact that it is the last Athletics Event and is often held right before, or even during, the Closing Ceremony.
+The Marathon is still quite an important event in the Olympics, as shown by the fact that it is the last Athletics Event and is often held right before, or even during, the Closing Ceremony.

-Popular Events & Destinations for Marathons
+Popular Events & Destinations

 No less than 500 official Marathons take place all over the world each year.
-Some of them are huge, drawing in crowds as large as tens of thousands of participants, the vast majority of whom are recreational runners.
+Some are huge, drawing in crowds as large as tens of thousands of participants, most of whom are recreational runners.

 These big Marathons require the payment of a participation fee and almost always sell out within minutes.
 Smaller local Marathons may take place near you as well.